<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 While most people leave jobs on good terms, it only takes one person with bad intentions to cause serious damage.

-It may happen rarely but terminated employees have been known to use their former employer’s network or a company email address to spread misinformation among customers and suppliers, ruin brand reputation and cause irreparable damage to business relationships.
+Although a rare occurrence, there have been instances in which terminated employees have used their former employer’s network or a company email address to spread misinformation among customers, suppliers, or on public forums to ruin brand reputation and cause irreparable damage to business relationships.

-Or a single disgruntled employee who has access to your manufacturing equipment could shut down production operations.
+Or, a single disgruntled employee who has access to your manufacturing equipment could shut down production operations or intentionally damage your systems and devices.
 Former employees could also delete key data, taking your business offline and causing your business to grind to a halt.

-Other potential concerns are access to customer contact lists (which could result in customer poaching) as well as the theft of confidential company or customer information (including business plans and payment information).
+Other potential concerns are access to customer contact lists (which could result in customer poaching) as well as the theft of confidential company or customer information—including business plans, credit card and bank information, or other sensitive personal information.

-4 Key IT Actions To Take When Employees Leave
+What Are Key IT Actions To Take When Employees Leave?

 So, what are the key IT actions your team needs to take when an employee leaves your organization?
 Here are four we’ve found to be vital to ensure the security of data and systems: